Chloe Burrows: Career

 In 2021, Burrows became a contestant on the seventh series of Love Island.
 She entered the villa on day one as the first "bombshell" of the series.
 Burrows reached the final alongside Toby Aromolaran and the pair finished in second place.
 Burrows and Aromolaran went on to appear on an episode of Celebrity Catchpoint.

 In 2022, Burrows was the reserve contestant for the ITV sporting reality show The Games; however, she did not get the opportunity to compete.
 She also appeared on an episode of Trainspotting with Francis Bourgeois.
 In 2023, Burrows appeared on the Channel 4 series Scared of the Dark, in which a group of celebrities lived in complete darkness for eight days.
 She appeared on the twelfth series of the E4 dating reality series Celebs Go Dating.
 In April 2023, Burrows began hosting her own podcast under The Fellas Studios, Chloe Vs The World, in which she interviews celebrity guests and discusses their experiences.

 In July 2025, Burrows was named as part of the line-up for Celebrity SAS: Who Dares Wins.

 She voluntarily left the selection process early on, Episode 2, as screened on Channel 4.

+In December 2025, Burrows was announced as the new co-presenter of the Kiss breakfast show alongside Tyler West, replacing Jordan Banjo and Perri Kiely.
+Their first show was broadcast on 2 February 2026.

+In June 2026, Burrows was a contestant on the Prime Video reality series Would You Rather: Decide to Survive.